 Doctors generally do not do any testing for people who have brief hiccups.

 People who have warning signs or whose hiccups are persistent and have no obvious cause should have testing.
-Doctors typically begin with blood tests, chest x-rays, and electrocardiography (ECG) Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more .
-Other tests are done based on the other symptoms people have (see Table: Some Causes and Features of Persistent Hiccups Some Causes and Features of Persistent Hiccups Hiccups are repeated involuntary spasms of the diaphragm, followed by quick, noisy closings of the glottis.
-The diaphragm is the muscle that separates the chest from the abdomen and that is... read more ).
-If these tests do not reveal a cause, doctors may do magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more of the brain and computed tomography (CT) Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more of the chest even if people do not have other symptoms specifically related to these areas.
+Doctors typically begin with blood tests, chest x-rays, and electrocardiography (ECG) Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more .
+Other tests are done based on the other symptoms people have ( see Table: Some Causes and Features of Persistent Hiccups Some Causes and Features of Persistent Hiccups ).
+If these tests do not reveal a cause, doctors may do magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more of the brain and computed tomography (CT) Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more of the chest even if people do not have other symptoms specifically related to these areas.

 The best way to treat hiccups is to treat the underlying disorder.
 For example, doctors give people antibiotics for pneumonia and proton pump inhibitors for gastroesophageal reflux disease.